bran-hub/Showcase/README.md

 ## Introduction:

-My name is Brandon.
-I am a University of Waterloo graduate (BA Economics, Finance Specialization).
+My name is *Brandon*.
+I am a **University of Waterloo** graduate (*BA Economics, Finance Specialization*).
 My professional experience exposed me to investment management in different domains within the financial services industry.
+If you would like to learn more about my background, you can check out my [LinkedIn](https://www.linkedin.com/in/brandonhubah/).

 My goal is to develop my technical skills in data analytics and puruse a career in FinTech.
 Some job titles that I am interested in include Business Analyst and Quantitative Researcher.